Rights of part-time workers

 - Dismiss you

-- Make an unfavourable change in your conditions of employment
+- Make an unfavourable change to your work conditions

 - Treat you unfairly, including selection for redundancy